cbcrg/nf-phdcourse21/README.md

-# Nextflow training for CRG PhD course 2020
+# Nextflow training for CRG PhD course 2021

-Project repository for the Nextflow introductory training taking place online on the 11th of November 2020 in the framework of the CRG PhD introductory course 2020.
+Project repository for the Nextflow introductory training taking place online on the 18th of October 2021 in the framework of the CRG PhD introductory course 2021.

 ## Table of Contents